smcclatchy/introductory-statistics-with-r/_episodes/12-descriptive-calculations.md

 > ## Measures of variability and position
 >
 > 1).
 For each day, which  group  has the largest mean tumor size? the largest
 > variability?
 Which has the smallest mean size? the smallest variability?
+> 2) How confident are you that the mean values represent a "typical" data
+> value?
+How could you check whether the means represent typical values?
-> 2).
+> 3).
 For these combinations of group and day, what values do 25% of the data
 > values fall under?
 >
 > > ## Solution